teranetsrl/oauth2_client/README.md

 If the OAuth2 server **allows only HTTPS** uri schemes, refer to the [FAQ](#faq) section.

-Again on Android, if your application uses the Authorization Code flow, you first need to modify the *AndroidManifest.xml* file adding the activity `com.linusu.flutter_web_auth.CallbackActivity` with the intent filter needed to open the browser window for the authorization workflow.
+Again on Android, if your application uses the Authorization Code flow, you first need to modify the *AndroidManifest.xml* file adding the activity `com.linusu.flutter_web_auth_2.CallbackActivity` with the intent filter needed to open the browser window for the authorization workflow.
-The library relies on the flutter_web_auth package to allow the Authorization Code flow.
+The library relies on the [flutter_web_auth_2](https://pub.dev/packages/flutter_web_auth_2) package to allow the Authorization Code flow.

 AndroidManifest.xml